mysticfall/alleycat-godot/README.md

 still lacks proper support for writing addons in C#, so until it gets resolved you'll need to download the project itself and reuse it in the source level.

+### Setup

+In order to use the framework, you'll need to register `AlleyCat.Bootstrap` class at the bottom of the autoload list in _Project Settings_ window.

 ### Typed Node API

 _Alley Cat_ provides various generic extension methods for `Node` class with which you can find nodes